pulumi/docs/content/blog/next-level-iac-breakpoint-debugging/index.md

 * `name` sets a human-readable name which shows up in the drop down box in VS Code when you choose which [launch configuration][vs-code-launch-configs] to run.
 {{% /notes %}}

 Finally, we need to make one more edit to the `pulumi-debug.sh` file we created.
-Here will will pass the necessary options to the Node.js runtime to set it to run in debug mode.
+Here we will pass the necessary options to the Node.js runtime to set it to run in debug mode.

 Add the following line to the beginning of the file: